eosnetworkfoundation/replay-test/docs/http-service-calls.md

 ## Summary
 - job - gets/sets configuration data for the replay nodes
 - status - gets a replay nodes progress and state
-- config - get the configuration data used to initialize the job
+- config - get/sets the configuration data used to initialize the job
 - healthcheck - gets 200/0K always

 ## Job